1. Home

 Skin Issues

-As the skull gets shorter and flatter, there is more skin covering the bones.
-This skin ends up in tiny folds especially on the front of the face.
+As the skull becomes shorter and flatter, more skin covers the bones.
+This skin tends to form tiny folds, especially on the front of the face.
+The English Bulldog and Pug are two examples of this.

-Folds produce crevices which creates the perfect warm, moist environment where bacteria and yeasts can thrive.
+Folds create crevices, creating the perfect warm, moist environment where bacteria and yeasts can thrive.

 Sometimes this can lead to infection and inflammation.
-Dogs with light colored hair often have severe face and eye stains due to the yeast and bacteria.
+Dogs with light-colored hair often have severe facial and ocular stains due to yeast and bacteria.

 Eye Problems

-Besides breathing difficulties and skin conditions, many of these brachycephalic dogs have eyes that protrude due to their skull structure.
+In addition to breathing difficulties and skin conditions, many of these brachycephalic dogs have protruding eyes due to their skull structure.

 The flattening of the skull causes the eye sockets to become shallow.
-The result is bulging eyes can result in a greater likelihood that eye injuries will occur because the eye is more exposed.
+The result is that bulging eyes increase the likelihood of eye injuries because the eye is more exposed.

 Eye Injuries and Dislocation in